FLOCK4H/Freeway/README.md

 <h2>Known Issues</h2>

 > 1. Android filters out fake beacon frames (works for Android 5, doesn't on Android 11+, versions below Android 11  and above Android 5 were not tested.)
-> 2. EvilTwin needs a second adapter connected to the internet (Not really an issue), to be able to reroute traffic
+> 2. EvilTwin needs a second adapter connected to the internet (not really an issue), to be able to reroute traffic

 <h2><strong>Legal Note</strong></h2>